lokatech/demo/README.md

 4. Some kind of EKS application logs set up (I followed this tutorial: [CloudWatch Stream Container Logs in EKS](https://repost.aws/knowledge-center/cloudwatch-stream-container-logs-eks)).

 ## Steps
-1. Fill in your own host name and other values into `demo-k8s.yaml`,
+1. Fill in your own host name and other values into `demo-k8s.yaml`.
-2. Fill in your own aws-account-id and region values into install.sh
+2. Fill in your own AWS account ID, region, and Lambda execution role ARN values into `install.sh`.
-3. Create a lambda execution role.
-The LambdaExecutionRoleArn is required to specify the AWS Identity and Access Management (IAM) role that grants necessary permissions for your AWS Lambda function to interact with AWS services and resources.
-You can set it up by creating an IAM role with the required policies and attaching it to your Lambda function during its creation or update.
+   3. Create a Lambda execution role with the necessary permissions.
+This IAM role grants permissions for your AWS Lambda function to interact with AWS services and resources, including CloudWatch Logs.
+Follow these steps to create the role:
-   To create a Lambda execution role and define its permissions in AWS IAM, follow these steps:

-    Open the AWS IAM Console: Log in to your AWS Management Console and navigate to the Identity and Access Management (IAM) console.
+       1. Open the AWS IAM Console: Log in to your AWS Management Console and navigate to the Identity and Access Management (IAM) console.

-    Create a New Role:
+       2. Create a New Role:

-    In the left navigation pane, select "Roles."
+           - In the left navigation pane, select "Roles."
-    Click the "Create role" button.
+           - Click the "Create role" button.
-    Select Your Use Case:
+       3. Select Your Use Case:

-    In the "Select type of trusted entity" section, select "AWS service."
+           - In the "Select type of trusted entity" section, select "AWS service."
-    In the "Choose the use case" section, search for and select "Lambda."
+           - In the "Choose the use case" section, search for and select "Lambda."
-    Add Permissions:
+       4. Add Permissions:

-    In the "Permissions" section, you'll be prompted to attach policies to the role.
-Attach policies based on the specific permissions your Lambda function needs.
+           - In the "Permissions" section, attach policies to the role based on the specific permissions your Lambda function needs.
 For your use case, you will need at least the following permissions:

-    AWSLambdaBasicExecutionRole: Provides the basic permissions required to execute a Lambda function.
-    AWSLogsCreateLogGroup: Allows creating log groups.
-    AWSLogsCreateLogStream: Allows creating log streams.
-    AWSLogsPutLogEvents: Allows putting log events into log streams.
-    AWSLambdaRole: Grants permissions required for Lambda to write logs to CloudWatch Logs.
-    You can use the "Create policy" button to create custom policies with the required permissions if they don't already exist.
+             - In the "Permissions" section, attach policies to the role based on the specific permissions your Lambda function needs.
+For your use case, you can create custom policies with the required permissions.
+Here is an example policy JSON with the necessary permissions for Lambda and CloudWatch Logs:

+           ```json
+           {
+             "Version": "2012-10-17",
+             "Statement": [
+               {
+                 "Effect": "Allow",
+                 "Action": [
+                   "lambda:CreateFunction",
+                   "lambda:CreateEventSourceMapping",
+                   "logs:PutMetricFilter",
+                   "logs:CreateLogGroup",
+                   "logs:CreateLogStream",
+                   "logs:PutLogEvents",
+                   "logs:DescribeLogGroups"
+                 ],
+                 "Resource": "*"
+               }
+             ]
+           }
+           ```
-    Add Tags (Optional):
+       5. Add Tags (Optional):

-    You can add tags for easier identification if desired.
+           - You can add tags for easier identification if desired.
-    Review and Create:
+       6. Review and Create:

-    Give your role a name and optionally a description.
+           - Give your role a name and optionally a description.
-    Review the role configuration to ensure it has the necessary permissions.
+           - Review the role configuration to ensure it has the necessary permissions.
-    Create Role:
+       7. Create Role:

-    Click the "Create role" button to create the role.
+           - Click the "Create role" button to create the role.
-    Copy the Role ARN:
+       8. Copy the Role ARN:

-    After creating the role, you will see a summary page for the role.
+           - After creating the role, you will see a summary page for the role.
 Copy the Role ARN from this page.
-    Update Your Script:
+       9. Update Your Script:

-    Replace <your-lambda-execution-role-arn> in your script with the actual Role ARN you copied in the previous step.
+           - Replace `<your-lambda-execution-role-arn>` in your script with the actual Role ARN you copied in the previous step.
-    Now, your Lambda function will have the necessary permissions to interact with CloudWatch Logs and other AWS resources as defined by the policies attached to the role.

-4. Fill in your lambda execution role arn, clusterName, awsAccountId, and region into the top of create-aws-exception-handler.sh
+4. Fill in your Lambda execution role ARN, clusterName, AWS account ID, and region into the top of `create-aws-exception-handler.sh`.
-5. run install.sh.
+5. Run `install.sh`.
-6. run create-aws-exception-handler.sh In this script, you are automating the setup of an AWS Lambda function designed to handle exception log events from a Java Spring web application running on an Amazon Elastic Kubernetes Service (EKS) cluster.
-You start by defining essential variables, including the cluster name, AWS account ID, region, and the AWS Lambda execution role ARN.
-The script then creates the Lambda function, setting its runtime, handler, and IAM role.
-It also creates an Event Source Mapping to enable the Lambda function to consume log events.
-Furthermore, the script defines exception filter patterns and metric names in a JSON configuration file, which are used to create metric filters for different types of exceptions.
-This automation simplifies the deployment and configuration process, enhancing your application's error handling and monitoring capabilities in an AWS environment.
+6. Run `create-aws-exception-handler.sh`.

 ## About